Whitfield Lovell: Collecting

 Lovell's Tableaux and Kin Series include an abundance of antique objects that are symptomatic of Lovell's love of collecting.
 Lovell has said: "I began collecting hands after I had already been using hands in my work.
 The more I learned about the iconography of hands, the more excited I was to continue with the theme.
 Also, my interest in collecting crayon portraits came simultaneously with the images in the Hand Series, thought I didn't consciously think about it at the time ...
 There has always been a reason for my wanting to own certain objects more than others.
 I've tried to be a focused collector, so that I was spending my money on things that fed the work."

+Passages

+In February 2023, Whitfield Lovell: Passages, the most comprehensive exhibition of Lovell's work to date, had its world premiere at the Boca Raton Museum of Art in Boca Raton, Florida.
+The exhibition is a retrospective of Lovell's significant body of work which includes the installations Visitations: The Richmond Project and Deep River, which are being presented concurrently for the first time.
+Also included, are a selection of work from the Kin series, and Card Pieces (2019-2020), the latter one of his most recent creations.

+That summer the touring exhibit travelled to the Virginia Museum of Fine Arts, followed by stops at the Arkansas Museum of Fine Arts, the Cincinnati Art Museum, and the Mint Museum Uptown.
+The exhibit made its final stop at the McNay Art Museum in San Antonio, Texas beginning October 23, 2024 (originally scheduled October 26, 2024).
+Included in this stop were The Reds (2021-2022), Lovell's newest series, featuring works on deep crimson paper.
+The latter includes two operational telephones, where museum guests listened to a stirring rendition of the hymn Lift Every Voice and Sing by lifting the receiver.
+The exhibition concluded at the McNay on February 19, 2025.